Bachelor of Arts

 This project is based on my analysis of reports conducted in the field of social networking from academic articles and reports by think tanks and market research firms.
 To understand the current sphere of social media I analyzed users and their habits.
 This includes who uses social networks, how they are accessing them, how often and why.
 I also analyzed research describing the growth and populations of the largest and fastest growing social networks.
 I conducted a series of interviews with academics in the field of social networking to gain a further understanding of today's social media market and the future of social networking.

 Through this systemic view of how people use social networks we can understand the market forces influencing and altering social media.
 Informed by this research I discovered a hole in the current social media market.
 Therefore, I have also created the framework for a social networking app to fill this void.

 Honors College Research Project

 Gillette, Sydney M., "FACEBOOK’S FALL IN THE SOCIAL MEDIA AGE" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 67.

 © Copyright 2015 Sydney M. Gillette